 Use Guidelines

 Using guidelines can help you maintain consistent letter height, slant, and spacing.
 Draw horizontal lines on your paper to mark the baseline, x-height, ascender line, and descender line.
-These guidelines will provide a visual reference for your letters and help you avoid common mistakes such as inconsistent loop size or incorrect slant.
+Which means these guidelines will provide a visual reference for your letters and help you avoid common mistakes such as inconsistent loop size or incorrect slant.
 Over time, you'll develop a better sense of proportion and won't need to rely on guidelines as much.

 Focus on Flow